Ocean Park Hong Kong: Cetacean curation

 During the oceanarium's planning stage in 1970–1971, it hired Kenneth S. Norris as lead consultant.
 At the time, Norris had previously served as curator for Marineland of the Pacific, and contributed to the conception of SeaWorld and Sea Life Park.
 He in turn hired Douglas "Ted" Hammond as a veterinarian, who would remain with Ocean Park for the next 15 years and become its curator.
 In efforts to collect dolphins for the oceanarium, Hammond and his team established satellite bases in the Philippines, Japan, and the Penghu Islands near western Taiwan.

 In the Philippines from 1974 to 1975, the team attempted to capture spinners, Fraser's dolphins, and melon-headed whales in Cebu, but were ultimately unsuccessful as these sensitive pelagic species could not adapt to captivity.
 All of the captured individuals were eventually released back into the wild or died before they could be transported to Hong Kong.

 Hammond and his team were more successful in Japan and the Penghu Islands, where they chose to procure dolphins from fishermen who engaged in dolphin drive hunting.
 (Note: Hammond and his team first attempted this practice with Japanese fishermen, starting in late 1974 with fishermen in Izu Peninsula, extending to Taiji in summer 1975, and Iki Island in February 1981.
 More dolphins were procured from these fishermen in 1982–1984 and 1987.
 Meanwhile, the team extended this practice to Penghu Island in March 1975, approaching fishermen of Shagang Village and asking for a few Indo-Pacific bottlenose dolphins.
 The village's fishermen perceived the dolphins as competition and hunted them for meat and as a form of "pest control".)
 Species collected as a result included the Indo-Pacific bottlenose dolphin, the Pacific bottlenose dolphin, the false killer whale, the pacific white-sided dolphin, and the short-finned pilot whale.
 This practice was used by the team from late 1974 to 1987.
-During this period, more than 90% of all cetaceans housed in Ocean Park were obtained this way.
+During this period, more than 90% of all cetaceans housed in Ocean Park were obtained in this way.

 Hammond's choice to obtain animals from drive fisheries ended up having a long-lasting impact in the industry.
 From 1978 to 1993, dolphin brokers and other zoological institutions followed his example and procured dolphins from the same drive fisheries.
-In some cases, Ocean Park also served as a halfway storage for drive-sourced animals being transported elsewhere, including the Knowsley Safari Park, the Ancol Dreamland, and the United States Navy.
+In some cases, Ocean Park also served as a temporary housing facility for drive-sourced animals being transported elsewhere, including the Knowsley Safari Park, the Ancol Dreamland, and the United States Navy.